 We have decided to open the set with the most frequent questions from our customers.
 So, let’s get started!

 1.What do you need to start working on design?
 What should the customer provide to launch the process?

-Sure, in different cases there are different nuances but generally we have a kind of scheme for a pre-design stage aimed to get the necessary data from the customer.
-This scheme can have different directions as customers can start with different background.
+Sure, in different cases there are different nuances but generally, we have a kind of scheme for a pre-design stage aimed to get the necessary data from the customer.
+This scheme can have different directions as customers can start with the different background.

 There is also a number of customers who want to redesign existing version of a site, application, page, logo etc. In this case, sure, we are given not only task description but also the existing version with explanations whether the customer wants to change the whole concept or only particular details.

 On the basis of the given materials and answers to the questions in brief-forms we give to our customers on this stage, we decide on the general strategy, but all the process is full of close collaboration with the customer on all the stages of the design process.

 Designers always carefully analyze their tasks

 2. How do you calculate the time and set deadlines for a project?